bradchristie/taminations-flutter/assets/c2/criss_cross_your_neighbor.md

 ## Pass and Roll Your Criss Cross Neighbor

 From Single Eight Chain Thru: All Pass Thru.
-The Centers Turn Thru while the Putsides do a right-face U-Turn Back.
+The Centers Turn Thru while the Outsides do a right-face U-Turn Back.
 All begin a Pass Thru, blending smoothly into Criss Cross Your Neighbor (equivalent to Pass Thru;